lnxjedi/gopherbot/doc/DevNotes.md

 - DONE: Add 'TriggersOnly' flag for robot users that can only match triggers; ref: Great Chuck Norris War of 2018

 ## Version 2 Final Release TODOs
+- TODO: Security:
+  - DONE?: Squelch arguments in debugging messages when it's a DM - audit
+  - Return to drop priv full when thread OS state propagation fixed; issue #29613
+- TODO: Bugs & buglets:
+  - Squelch Replies to 'TriggersOnly' users - use Say "UserName: foo"; slack webhooks can't be @mentioned.
+Easiest solution - add TriggersOnly flag to Robot that's set in makeRobot and cloned.
 - TODO: Add tests for:
   - Pipelines
   - Triggers only